Originally posted on January 17, 2022.

 Avoid looking at accidents when driving

 The sight of an accident while in traffic might make you curious enough to slow down and take a closer look.
 This is a behavior known as rubbernecking, categorized as distracted driving.
 It’s important to pay even closer attention to what’s going on around you in times like this to avoid getting into an accident yourself.

 If you are late for an appointment, remember that most other drivers are also likely to be late for work or other important activities.
 Stay calm, and you and everyone else will arrive safely at their destinations.

 Defensive driving courses can teach you to watch for clues about what other drivers are about to do.
 As you drive home from work, you will be more likely to stay safe if you’re trained to react quickly to aggressive driving and spot dangerous driving behaviors.

-A Detroit Car Accident Lawyer Can Help You
+Our Detroit Car Accident Lawyers Can Help You

 When planning your commute in Detroit, keep track of the worst traffic times and do your best to schedule your travel around them.